Kitemill has advanced further with the authorities and regulations and is set to become the first company that introduces a commercial plant.

 During early introduction phase, Kitemill focus on building operating experience and a solid track record.
 It is more cost efficient to accumulate operational experience with small scale plants.
 Therefore Kitemill will scale up frequently but in small steps, so that relevant operating experience is taken further with each new model.

-in 2019 Kitemill expect to produce at below 1.0 NOK / kWh in 100 kW scale which is where large-scale solar power is.
+Kitemill expect to produce at below 1.0 NOK / kWh in 100 kW scale which is where large-scale solar power is.

 After the walk and crawl phase is over, the time is time to run fast: